sandialabs/dr_robot/README.md

 positional arguments:
   {gather,inspect,upload,rebuild,dumpdb}
     gather              Run scanners against the given domain and gather resources.
-You have the option to run usingany dockers/webtools you may have included in your config. inspect             Run further tools against domain information gathered from previous step.Note: you must either supply a file which contains a list of IP/Hostnames orThe targeted domain must have a db under the dbs folder upload              Upload recon data to Mattermost.
-Currently only works with afolder that contain PNG images.
-    rebuild             Rebuild the database with additional files/all files from previous runtime
+You have the option to run using any docker_buildfiles/webtools you may have included in your config. inspect             Run further tools against domain information gathered from previous step.
+Note: you must either supply a file which contains a list of IP/Hostnames orThe targeted domain must have a db under the dbs folder upload              Upload recon data to Mattermost.
+Currently only works with a folder that contain PNG images. rebuild             Rebuild the database with additional files/all files from previous runtime
     dumpdb              Dump the database of ip,hostname,banners to a text